Christina5P/Mindful-Rise/README.md

 I resolved it by make a rule to use it if the page had carousel or not:
   <nav class="navbar navbar-expand-lg {% if has_carousel %}navbar-dark{% else %}navbar-light{% endif %} d-none d-lg-block" style="z-index: 2000;">

-### Nexpproblem with navbar was the text "Welcome..." was dark, even if the rest of the navbar was white.
+### Next problem with navbar was the text "Welcome..." was dark, even if the rest of the navbar was white and the arrows to turn over where multiple
-At first I fixed it by my own styling i style.css, butlater on I found out that I had missed to put in .navbar .nav-link {
+At first I fixed it by my own styling i style.css, but later on I found out that I had missed to put in .navbar .nav-link {
       color: #fff !important;
     } in the template.
+To fix the muliple arrows, I found out that it doesn´t work wih both bootstrap and MDB, so I had to remove all the bootstrap links.
+Then I was back to the "Welcome-issue" and resolved it by an own styleshhet for home.html

 ## Unfixed Bugs

-- The navbar only views on home site

 # Technologies
 ### Python - Language of this project